Romeo and Juliet Family Quotes

 Juliet struggles with the conflict between her feelings for Romeo and her knowledge that he is an enemy of her family.
 She tries to separate Romeo from his identity as a Montague, and contemplates deserting her family for him.
 She does not imagine that their love and their families' opposition can be reconciled.

-Reading tip: When Juliet asks "wherefore art thou Romeo," she's not wondering about Romeo's physical location.
+Pro tip: When Juliet asks "wherefore art thou Romeo," she's not wondering about Romeo's physical location.
 "Wherefore" means "why" so, Juliet is basically asking why the love of her life has to be Romeo Montague, the son of her family's enemy.